 2. Roasting Temperature

-For lighter roasts, you are looking at a temperature range of 350 – 400oF, and you’ll want to stop the roast as it hits the first crack in the bean.
+For light roasted beans, you are looking at a temperature range of 350 – 400F, and you’ll want to stop the roast as it hits the first crack in the bean.

-For an in-between medium roast, you’ll want a range of 400 – 430F and stop as the second crack appears.
+For an in-between medium roast, you’ll want a range of 400 – 430F and stop as the coffee beans begin their second crack.
 This will have lost some of the bean's original flavor but have begun with the new, darker flavors.

-Dark roasts are somewhat more straightforward.
-You want a maximum temperature of 450F, and you need to stop roasting as the second crack in the bean ends.
+Dark roasts tend to be more straightforward.
+When heating coffee beans, you want a maximum temperature of 450F, and you need to stop roasting as the second crack in the bean ends.
 Be careful; roasting for too long will burn them and produce less-than-appealing flavors.

-The aroma of coffee is the smell it emits, usually the best part of my mornings!
+The aroma of freshly roasted coffee is the smell it emits, usually the best part of my mornings!
 The aromas will vary on different roasts.

 An important part of preparing coffee is the brew, and different methods suit different coffee types.

-This does mean that a lighter roast is slightly healthier than a dark, but in terms of overall heathier choices, any roast is an excellent boost to your mood and will level up your energy.
+This does mean that a lighter roast is slightly healthier than a dark roast blend, but in terms of overall healthier choices, any roast is an excellent boost to your mood and will level up your energy.